 When A Family Member Dies of Alcoholism

-Losing a family member is always extremely difficult, no matter what the circumstances.
+When a family member dies of alcoholism, it is always extremely difficult, no matter what the circumstances.

 There's such a deep sense of loss, grief and other emotions like remorse, disappointment, anxiety, and helplessness.
 It can be especially tough when family members die of alcoholism or drug addiction.